 Kathy was born in Memphis, TN, in 1948 to Langdon and Bertye Bates.
 Her great-great- grandfather was President Andrew Jackson'spersonal physician, but it was her paternal grandfather, Finis Langdon Bates, that links Kathy to John Wilkes Booth.

-The museum will open for the 2015 season on Saturday, March 7th.
+The museum will open for the 2016 season on Saturday, April 2.
 Normal hours are every Wednesday and Saturday, from 11:00 am to 4:00 pm, and Sunday hours are 12:00 pm to 4:00 pm.
 Tours start every 30 minutes, on the hour and half-hour; the last tour begins at 3:30 pm.
-The museum is closed on Easter Sunday.
 The last day of the regular season will be in November.

 We will reopen for December 3rd and 4th for our 15th Victorian Christmas.
 Hours for this event will be 11 a.m. to 8 pm.